 With my older one, we exchange stories on Instagram.
 Several years ago, we discovered the fun of traveling together.
 We call it “our quality father-daughter time”.
 Our most memorable trip was a one-week road trip from San-Francisco to Los Angeles in the spring of last year.
 Lately, we’ve started having breakfasts out of the house to discuss important matters and doing some planning.

-Vasyl and his daughter Yaroslava, enjoying a father-daughter trip on the West Coast of United States
+Vasyl and his daughter Yaroslava, enjoying a father-daughter trip on the West Coast of the United States

 DAD.CEO: How do you believe being a parent has helped you in being a better CEO?